The Other Side of Summer

 “A beautifully rendered portrayal of grief, family and leaving things behind."

-- US edition will be published in May 2017 by HarperCollins
+- US edition came out in May 2017 from HarperCollins

 - The Other Side of Summer was published by Penguin Random House in June 2016.

 - A follow-up book featuring Summer and her family is coming in August 2018.

 Summer is trying to recover from a tragedy, but it seems impossible when her family is falling apart around her.
 Having an extraordinary best friend like Mal helps a little, but Summer’s secret source of happiness is a link to the past: one very special guitar.

 Now her dad’s plan to save them is turning Summer’s life upside down again.
 The next thing she knows, they’ve moved to the other side of the world.

 In Australia, Summer makes an unlikely friend, who seems to be magically connected to her guitar.
 Is this for real?
 Has a mysterious boy been sent to help Summer?
 Or could it be the other way around?

 This sweet and spellbinding story about family, friends and believing in yourself will warm your heart.